-- Enter the desired phone number to verify, select the desired verification method, and then click Call Me.
+- Enter the desired phone number to verify, select the desired verification method, and then click Verify Number.

 Add a Verified Phone Number via the REST API

 A verified phone number can be added to your project by submitting an HTTP POST request to the